dilangaem/SemiconAI/README.md

 | | 1: non-metal, 0: metal| |

 ## Predicting New Metals or Non-metals
 Mention all the chemical formulas and their crystal systems in a data file with the above format.
 You can state 1 or 0 in the Target column.
-To predict metals/non-metals, run the following command. <br />  <br />
+For example, to predict metals/non-metals, run the following command. <br />  <br />
 python predict.py --file_name predict_data.csv